rhaiscript/book/src/engine/optimize/semantics.md

 foo(42)             // <- the above optimizes to this
 ```

-If the original script were evaluated instead, it would have been an error &ndash; the variable `hello` does not exist,
+If the original script were evaluated instead, it would have been an error &ndash;
-so the script would have been terminated at that point with an error return.
+the variable `hello` does not exist, so the script would have been terminated at that point
+with a runtime error.

-In fact, any errors inside a statement that has been eliminated will silently _disappear_:
+In fact, any errors inside a statement that has been eliminated will silently _disappear_.

 ```rust no_run
 print("start!");